domsson/candies/README.md

 - On error, print nothing, just return with `EXIT_FAILURE`
 - By default, omit units (`%`, `°C`, etc) in the output
 - Enable printing of units, if applicable, with a `-u` argument
-- Omit the space between value and unit unless `-s` (space) is given
+- Omit the space between value and unit unless `-s` is given
 - Only print other output when requested by user via arguments
 - Candies that can monitor should enable this feature with `-m` (see below)